Delhi make first use of 'Impact Player' in win over Manipur | Sports-Games

 They await tougher battles in Group B which also has the likes of Uttar Pradesh and Punjab.

-Meanwhile in other Group B matches, Tripura too got off to a winning start with a five wicket victory over Goa while UP won against Puducherry by 10 wickets via VJD method.
+Meanwhile in other Group B matches, Goa too got off to a winning start with a five wicket victory over Tripura while UP won against Puducherry by 10 wickets via VJD method.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)